-- The amount of bait in the second free feed should be adjusted according to how much bait is taken in the first free feed i.e. increase the amount if most of the bait was taken or decrease the amount if uneaten bait remained - 1080 poisoned bait is laid at the following intervals after the last free feed: - Trailing (carrots and oats) 2 or more days - Trailing (pellets) 4 or more days - Broadcasting (carrots) 3 to 5 days - The amount of poisoned bait required is usually around 30% less than the heaviest free feed consumed.
-This is because rabbits quickly become affected from the poison and the consumption of food decreases.
+- The amount of bait in the second free feed should be adjusted according to how much bait is taken in the first free feed i.e. increase the amount if most of the bait was taken or decrease the amount if uneaten bait remained - The amount of poisoned bait required is usually around 30% less than the heaviest free feed consumed.
+This is because rabbits quickly become affected from the poison and their food consumption decreases. - Flying at 50-80 feet above ground level, disperse bait from the aircraft in parallel swathes about 25 m apart or in a chequerboard pattern, where additional swathes are made at right angles to the original runs using the same spacing.